JohnItoo/JohnItoo.github.io/_posts/2021-2-17-No-Unique-Powers-of-2.md

 ---
 layout: post
-title:  No Unique Powers of 2
+title:  No Unique Powers of Two
 author: John Ohue
 summary: Trying to prove that no unique powers of 2 sum to give a power of 2
 comments: true